-Dr. David Udelf maintains Becker, Udelf, and Associates (BUA), a private clinical and sport/performance psychology practice he co-founded in 1992.
-BUA has two offices conveniently located on the east and west sides of the Cleveland (Ohio) metropolitan area.
+Dr. David Udelf maintains David Udelf and Associates (DUA), a private clinical and sport/performance psychology practice he co-founded in 1992.
+DUA has two offices conveniently located on the east and west sides of the Cleveland (Ohio) metropolitan area.
 He has been in private psychology practice since 1987.

 To empower children, adolescents, and adults to take charge of their lives via dedicated, caring, and responsive service.
 Clients are respectfully and patiently encouraged to take the committed actions that will enable the achievement of a valued, fulfilling, life.